Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 That is why the safest and most useful framing is not “the tax killed Stage 5.”

-The public record shows a material fiscal shock hitting a mine where the current public reserve case still sits in Stage 4, while the longer-life Stage 5 case remains dependent on further study, permitting, and infrastructure assumptions.
+The stronger framing is this: the public record shows a material fiscal shock hitting a mine where the current public reserve case still sits in Stage 4, while the longer-life Stage 5 case remains dependent on further study, permitting, water-management, and infrastructure assumptions.

 5. What the Kevitsa case does not prove